jsiek/B629-denotational/README.md

 ## Assignments

-There will be a homework (reading and some exercises) each week and a written report at the end of the semester.
+There will be a homework (reading and some exercises) each week and a written report and presentations at the end of the semester.
+Also, each week, one student will give a 30 minute presentation of a paper that the class has read.

 - [Homework 1](https://github.com/jsiek/B629-denotational/hw1.md) is due January 15
 - [Homework 2](https://github.com/jsiek/B629-denotational/hw2.md) is due January 22.
 UNDER CONSTRUCTION